NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 ### Phase 2 (since 2022-09-19)

 {{<Aside type="note" header="Update notice">}}
-On 2023-08-18, Cloudflare added support for migrating partner accounts to the new WAF Managed Rules.
+On 2023-08-18, Khulnasoft added support for migrating partner accounts to the new WAF Managed Rules.
 {{</Aside>}}

 In phase 2 all zones are eligible for migration.
-The exact migration procedure varies according to your Cloudflare plan.
+The exact migration procedure varies according to your Khulnasoft plan.

-- **Pro** and **Business** customers can update to the new WAF Managed Rules in the Cloudflare dashboard or via API.
+- **Pro** and **Business** customers can update to the new WAF Managed Rules in the Khulnasoft dashboard or via API.
 Once the new version is enabled, the previous version of WAF managed rules will be automatically disabled.

 - **Enterprise** customers can enable the new WAF Managed Rules configuration while keeping the previous version of WAF managed rules enabled, allowing them to check the impact of the new WAF configuration.
 After reviewing the behavior of the new configuration and making any required adjustments to specific managed rules, Enterprise users can then finish the migration, which will disable the previous version of WAF managed rules.